Royal Saudi Air Force: Drones

-Saudi Arabia is one of the largest countries that owns unmanned aerial vehicles, including attack, surveillance, and reconnaissance.
+Saudi Arabia owns unmanned aerial vehicles (Drones), including for attack, surveillance, and reconnaissance.
 In 2012, Saudi Arabia purchased 50 Italian Selex Galileo Falco drones.
 In 2014, Saudi Arabia signed a contract with China to purchase Wing Loong drones, and Saudi Arabia has more to receive so far.

 In April 2013, Saudi Arabia announced its desire to buy 6 Turkish TAI Anka drones, however these efforts fell through.

 Saudi Arabia has pursued projects to manufacture national drones, the first of which was in 2012, when Saudi Arabia announced a program to manufacture drones in the King Abdulaziz City for Science and Technology.
 The project was called Saqr, and 3 new models of the drone have been introduced.
-Saudi Arabia also announced a new drone called Samoom, the Saudi crown prince showcased the new drone to the Egyptian President Abdul-Fattah As-Sisi during which he showed significant interest in it.
+Saudi Arabia also announced a new drone called Samoom, the Saudi crown prince showcased the new drone to the Egyptian President Abdul-Fattah Al-Sisi during which he showed significant interest in it.

 Saudi Arabia also announced in 2021 that it will start producing a high capability drone called SkyGuard.
 It also established a laboratory for robotic vehicle research at the Prince Sultan Advanced Technology Research Institute at King Saud University.
 The laboratory aims to build and transfer technology in the field of smart vehicles of all kinds, such as unmanned aircraft, autonomous land vehicles, and others.
 The laboratory has manufactured many unmanned aircraft, and the aircraft are still undergoing research and development.

 Saudi Arabia has started technology transfer projects and joint ventures with countries to manufacture drones.
 The General organization for Military Industries obtained a license to manufacture the German drone project Luna, manufacturing hundreds of them for the Saudi armed forces.
 Saudi Arabia also entered a joint venture with South Africa to manufacture the Seeker 400 UCAV.

 In 2023, Saudi Arabia and Baykar has signed a contract for AKINCI UCAV export.
 The amount was not declared but hinted that it is the biggest export at once.
 SSB President Görgün, who made a statement about the contract in question, said, “The largest Turkish defence industry export, made at once, is over three billion dollars.”